grow-graphics/gd/Readme.md

 ## Known Limitations

-* No support for calling classdb methods that accept a variable number of arguments.
 * No support for Go 'scripts'.
 * 64bit only (arm64 && amd64).
 * No console support, will likely be achieved in the future with WASM.